 Take time out of your busy travel schedule and kick back with a picnic at Thomas Jack Park.

-Based in the centre of town, you can watch the bustling roads from the comforts of the lush green grass, surrounded by gardens, leafy trees, water features, and a playground or two.
+Based in the centre of town, you can watch the bustling roads from the comforts of the lush green grass, surrounded by gardens, leafy trees, and of course a playground.

 10. Get the 411 on the town at the Dalby Visitor Information Centre